half-ogre/willful.js/README.markdown

 # To-Do

 * add a verbose reporting option
-* add an option to format reports as HTML (and maybe XML)
+* add an option to format reports as HTML
-* maybe extend Node's built-in asserts (for things like assert.true and assert.null)
+* (maybe) extend Node's built-in assertions (to add things like assert.true and assert.null)
 * better component-ize Reporter so that customizing reporting is easier

 # Credits